-We expect our research and development expense to increase as we continue to develop our product candidates.
+We expect our research and development expense to increase as we continue to develop our product candidates and explore new uses for our pharmacological chaperone technology.
 Research and development expense consists of:

-- internal costs associated with our research activities; - payments we make to third party contract research organizations, contract manufacturers, investigative sites, and consultants; - technology and intellectual property license costs; - manufacturing development costs; - personnel related expenses, including salaries, benefits, travel, and related costs for the personnel involved in drug discovery and development; - activities relating to regulatory filings and the advancement of our product candidates through preclinical studies and clinical trials; and facilities and other allocated expenses, which include direct and allocated expenses for rent, facility maintenance, as well as laboratory and other supplies.
+• internal costs associated with our research and clinical development activities;

+- payments we make to third party contract research organizations, contract manufacturers, investigative sites, and consultants; - technology license costs; - manufacturing development costs; - personnel related expenses, including salaries, benefits, travel, and related costs for the personnel involved in drug discovery and development; - activities relating to regulatory filings and the advancement of our product candidates through preclinical studies and clinical trials; and - facilities and other allocated expenses, which include direct and allocated expenses for rent, facility maintenance, as well as laboratory and other supplies.

 We have multiple research and development projects ongoing at any one time.
 We utilize our internal resources, employees and infrastructure across multiple projects.
-We do not believe that allocating internal costs on the basis of estimates of time spent by our employees would accurately represent the actual costs of a project.
-We do, however, record and maintain information regarding external, out-of-pocket research and development expenses on a project specific basis.
+We record and maintain information regarding external, out-of-pocket research and development expenses on a project specific basis.

 We expense research and development costs as incurred, including payments made to date under our license agreements.
 We believe that significant investment in product development is a competitive necessity and plan to continue these investments in order to realize the potential of our product candidates.
-From our inception in February 2002 through September 30, 2007, we have incurred research and development expense in the aggregate of \$80.2 million, including stock-based compensation expense of \$3.4 million.
+From our inception in February 2002 through September 30, 2009, we have incurred research and development expense in the aggregate of \$165.6 million.